ProtonMail/proton-bridge/README.md

 the user for a password.

 ## Keychain
-You need to have a keychain in order to run the Proton Mail Bridge.
+You need to have a keychain in order to run Proton Mail Bridge.
 On Mac or Windows, Bridge uses native credential managers.
 On Linux, use `secret-service` freedesktop.org API (e.g. [Gnome keyring](https://wiki.gnome.org/Projects/GnomeKeyring/)) or